 – Other news from Mobile World Congress

-While MWC 2019 officially kicks off in Barcelona on February 25 and runs through to February 28, we've already seen manufacturers making announcements in the days running up to the show.
+MWC 2019 officially kicked off in Barcelona on February 25 and runs through to February 28, though we saw manufacturers making announcements in the days running up to the show.
 It's already a veritable mobile phone feast!

 Update: With the show in full swing, our team of experts have had a sweep of practically everything that MWC 2019 has to offer.
 Which can only mean one thing – it's time to award the best devices on show – it's the TechRadar MWC 2019 Awards!

 So what can you expect?
 A number of things are now confirmed, such as the foldable Huawei Mate X, a 5G prototype from OnePlus and the arrival of the flagship LG G8, as well as the unveiling of Microsoft's HoloLens 2.

 We've put together this guide highlighting all things mobile that have, will and might be on show this week, and we'll update it with everything that launches as it happens.

 MWC 2019, as ever with the annual mobile phone spectacular, is awash with huge announcements from the major companies in the smartphone space.
 Want to know just the most important stuff from the show?
 Cut through the noise with our top five picks for the most interesting announcements from the show: